Theraflu Flu & Cough

 Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-You should not use this medication if you are allergic to acetaminophen, chlorpheniramine, dextromethorphan, or pseudoephedrine.
+You should not use this medicine if you are allergic to acetaminophen, chlorpheniramine, dextromethorphan, or pseudoephedrine.

 Dissolve one packet of the powder in at least 4 ounces of water.
 Stir this mixture and drink all of it right away